 VSP Holdings

-VSP is a portfolio that holds nearly 100% US stocks but also holds Canadian dollars as a hedge.
+VSP.TO is a portfolio that holds nearly 100% US stocks but also holds a small amount of Canadian dollars as a hedge.

-It holds the 500 of the largest publicly-traded companies in the US that compose the S&P 500 index.
+It holds the 500 largest publicly-traded companies in the US that compose the S&P 500 index.
 Therefore, its stock exposure is 100% to the US markets.

-Here are the top ten holdings in VSP as of May 2022:
+Here are the top ten holdings in VSP.TO as of June 2023:

 Ticker Symbol | Stock Name | Allocation in ETF |